The US Regulatory Landscape: A Practitioner's Map

 INTEREST RATE RISK DISCLOSURE

-We measure interest rate risk using economic value of equity (EVE) and net interest income (NII) sensitivity.
+We measure interest rate risk using economic value of equity (EVE) and net interest income (NII) sensitivity under multiple scenarios.
+The scenarios include the Federal Reserve's standard shocks—parallel upward and downward shifts of 200 basis points—as well as non-parallel shifts and bank-specific scenarios.

-As of December 31, 2024, under the Federal Reserve's standard rate shock scenarios:
+As of December 31, 2024, applying the Federal Reserve's standard rate shock scenarios to our balance sheet:

 Rate Scenario | EVE Impact | NII Impact (12-month)